krakrukra/LocalTrack/extra/wiki/eng/home.md

 Once you power the device ON with the switch, it will try to receive
 signal from available GPS sattelites.
 If a valid position fix is acquired,
 a new trackpoint will be added to current GPX track.
+After a set period
+of time elapses (1s by default) the next point will be added.
 Each GPX track
 has a name in this format: **HH:MM:SS**, where HH is hour in 24-hour
 format, MM is minute, SS is second of when the GPX track was started.
 Tracks are grouped into files, with file names like this: **YY-MM-DD.GPX**,